2019–20 North American winter: Early May cold wave

 On May 9, 2020, the Eastern United States suffered record cold.
 Several areas of New England saw accumulating snow, with Cambridge, Vermont seeing the peak snow of 12 in.
 New York City tied 1977 for its latest trace of snow on record.
 Even Islip, which went snowless in February, picked up a trace from this event, where temperatures fell to a record low 34 F. Elkins, West Virginia saw their snowiest day in May on record, with 1.5 in of snow on May 8.
 The National Weather Service Caribou, Maine was forced to issue their first ever May winter storm warning since 2005.
 Five thousand customers lost power due to the snow in Maine.
 Record lows were set as far south as Greenville, North Carolina, which dipped down to 34 F. Richmond, Virginia hit the freezing mark, and certain places in Virginia reached 30 F. Washington DC saw a record low high of 52 F. Several record lows for the entire month of May were set, like Binghamton, New York (24 F), Fort Wayne, Indiana (23 F), Indianapolis (27 F), LaGuardia Airport (36 F), and Jackson, Kentucky (30 F), and tied ones include State College, Pennsylvania (27 F), John F. Kennedy International Airport (34 F), and London, Kentucky (28 F).
 Daily record lows persisted into May 12.
 Nashville saw their coldest 35 F date so late in the year, breaking the previous record from 1968 by 3 days.
 Philadelphia saw a low of 35 F and a wind chill of 23 F. The high of 49 F tied a record and is typical of early December.
 Due to Alaska experiencing a major warmup, sending the cold air east, Fairbanks hit 80 F before Philadelphia reached that mark for the first time in history.

+Season effects

+This is a table of all of the events that have occurred in the 2019–20 North American winter.
+It includes their duration, damage, impacted locations, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+All of the damage figures are in 2020 USD.